Cellophone

 The principal production run of the cellophone was a single group of four 2-valve instruments, built for and used briefly by the Phantom Regiment drum and bugle corps.
 No further 2-valve cellophones were built.

-However, there are currently also three known 3-valve cellophones, which were presumably made for the European market.
-It is likely that the known three are the only ones that were made, but that is not certain.
+However, there are currently also four known 3-valve cellophones, which were presumably made for the European market.
+It is possible that the known four are the only ones that were made, but that is not certain.

 Currently, two 2-valves and two 3-valves are in the hands of G bugle collectors and probably will not change hands anytime soon (if ever).
-The third known 3-valve cellophone is played by its owner in the Florida Brass.
+The third known 3-valve cellophone is played by its owner in the Florida Brass, and the fourth has been lingering on Facebook Marketplace (as the seller will only trade, not sell) for awhile now.
 This leaves two known 2-valve models unaccounted for.

 If you really want a cellophone, the easy way would be to get a normal B-flat flugabone and add tubing to get it down to G (as this is what Dynasty did).
 For the 2-valve cellophone experience, you could even just clamp down the 3rd valve and tune the first two valves appropriately.
 Dynasty flugabones rarely show up for sale (and the King flugabone pattern is not the only model of Dynasty marching trombone out there!), but fortunately there are quite a few King 1130s floating around.
 The King is likely the better instrument, but a less authentic base for a cellophone.